Skip to content

 API operations

 The adapter implements all seven methods of the TrackerAdapter interface.
-Each method maps to one or more Jira REST API v3 endpoints.
+Each method maps to one or more Jira REST API endpoints.
+The base path is /rest/api/3 (Cloud) or /rest/api/2 (Server / Data Center).

 FetchCandidateIssues